CodesAway/TAIPCodesAway/README.md

 4. Optionally, check **Add "Open with Code" action to Windows Explorer** options
 5. Install!

-### Install Git
+### Install git

-**Note**: TAIP will use Git to install the various Talon command sets, which are what define the grammar for the voice commands.
+**Note**: TAIP will use `git` to install the various Talon command sets, which are what define the grammar for the voice commands.

 1. Open https://git-scm.com/downloads
 2. Download (standalone installer) and run the installer
 3. Use default install directory `%LocalAppData%\Programs\Git`
 4. Install default selection of components
-5. Chose the default editor for Git (I select Notepad since no external dependencies; I've never had to use this for Git though)
+5. Chose the default editor for `git` (I select Notepad since no external dependencies; I've never had to use this for `git` though)
 6. Override the default branch name for new repositories (suggest using the default **main**)
 7. Use default options for the rest and let it install